Environmental Engineering

 CAREER OPPORTUNITIES

 NDSU environmental engineering students will be highly sought for internships and co-ops, with most students having completed multiple work experiences.
 Graduates from the program will be widely regarded as hands-on, can-do, project-ready professionals, who will be very successful in finding excellent jobs.
 Most students will have selected a job before graduation and others within a few weeks of graduation.
-The work varies in regard to the type of activity and location.
+The work varies with the type of activity and location.
 Environmental engineers can work in the office, in the field, or a combination of the two.
-They can work primarily with a number of intricate designs or with people in management or sales.
+They can work primarily with several intricate designs or with people in management or sales.
 Environmental engineering graduates normally go to work at consulting firms, governmental (state and federal) agencies, nonprofits/NGOs, or industry.
 The academic curriculum also prepares environmental engineering graduates for graduate school, law school, and/or an MBA program.

 [1] National Academies of Sciences, Engineering, and Medicine.
 2019.
 Environmental Engineering for the 21st Century: Addressing Grand Challenges.
 Washington, DC: The National Academies Press.